argonne-lcf/balsam/docs/user-guide/site-config.md

 $ balsam site start
 $ balsam site stop

-# Restart the Site agent and push relevant changes to the API:
+# Restart the Site agent and push settings changes to the API:
 $ balsam site sync
 ```